 Shortly after breaking a multi-year hiatus from theatre, Russ Schwartz joined Brass Tacks as a member of its 2017 Shakespeare Season, and quickly recognized that he’d somehow been lucky enough to fall in with a fantastically talented group that offered some of the best theatre training he’d ever received.
 In addition to BTE’s weekly workshops, the season gave Russ the chance to take on five roles across three plays, including one of Shakespeare’s weirdest protagonists: the inscrutable Duke Vincentio in Measure for Measure.
 Scarcely a month later — should anyone dare question whether BTE’s methods pay off — Russ accepted the title role in Barefoot Productions’ Macbeth.
 Russ returned to Brass Tacks in November 2018 for the phantasmal farce Blithe Spirit, and is excited to be part of the company’s adventures moving forward.
 Other recent shows include Ann Arbor Civic Theatre’s Arcadia and Roustabout Theatre’s Mad as a Hatter; in 2014, he directed Elektra at the Penny Seats Theatre Company.
 In 2019, we was back at Roustabout for Big Daddy Shakespeare.

 Aaron C. Wade

-If you would like to work toward becoming an ensemble member: get involved in a production, help us with administrative needs, and check out the Membership page!
+If you would like to work toward becoming an Associate Artist, get involved in a production, help us with administrative needs, and let us know how you could fit in!